Sandee and Gracie Memorial Dialysis Unit for Pets by Frankie's Friends

 The Zander family also got involved after their puppy, Gracie, was diagnosed with kidney failure.
 Unfortunately, Gracie died after several weeks of care and the Zander Family Foundation made a significant donation in her honor so that other pets wouldn’t have to suffer as well.

-The Sandee and Gracie Memorial Dialysis Unit for Pets by Frankie's Friends unit will include two dialysis machines, one to be named Sandee, and the other Gracie, in memory of the two pets who inspired the project and made the funding possible.
+The Sandee and Gracie Memorial Dialysis Unit for Pets by Frankie's Friends unit includes two dialysis machines, one named Sandee, and the other Gracie, in memory of the two pets who inspired the project and made the funding possible.

 Dialysis and plasma exchange technologies are effective in treating conditions as diverse as heat stroke, antifreeze toxicity, IMHA, leptospirosis, fluid overload, and other conditions commonly seen in emergency and critical care practices.

 In some cases, such as leptospirosis and IMHA, the technology provides elevated levels of supportive care for organ function to buy time for other treatments to more fully address the underlying cause of illness.
 In other situations, such as antifreeze toxicity, quickly dialyzing to detoxify a patient’s system can not only save the patient’s life, but save hundreds of dollars in treatment costs.